 - Take a few extra minutes to reach your destination.

 - Make sure your view is not obstructed by snow and ice on your windows.

 - Tune in to your favourite radio station for the latest weather conditions and up-to-date information on driving conditions.

-More winter driving and safety tips from Canadian Centre for Occupational Health and Safety.
+Test your StreetSmarts about traffic safety and look out for each other out there on the road.
+More winter driving and safety tips from Canadian Centre for Occupational Health and Safety

 City crews work 24/7 hours per day, seven days per week during the winter season to keep roads sanded and graded.
 The large machines used are equipped with flashing blue lights, typically move slowly in teams of two or more and can be found on the road at any time of day or night on any roadway.
 If you encounter maintenance equipment, slow down and keep a minimum of 15 metres behind.
 Be visible with headlights and be prepared to stop.